 “All right, Kitten.
 Because I’m a gentleman, I’ll let you have the first try.
 Come on.
 Let’s do this.”

 She charged at him with impressive speed for a human, but too slow to be effective against him.
 She also seemed to have no strategy beyond pointing her weapons in his direction and lunging.
-He didn’t bother to criticize her.
-He showed her how ineffectual that was by whirling and letting her sail past him.
+He didn’t bother criticizing her.
+He just whirled and let her sail past him.

 “Going jogging, pet?”